cyborgoat/smarcretary/README.md

 ---

 ## 🛠️ Development & Troubleshooting

 - All configuration is handled by `setup-network.sh`.
 - For camera/mic on remote devices, always use HTTPS/WSS and accept the cert in your browser.
 - If you see WebSocket or certificate errors, ensure your cert was generated with the correct IP and is trusted in your OS/browser.
+- **Meeting Notes & Voice Transcription:**
+  - Click the AI icon in the meeting header to open the fullscreen notes dialog.
+  - The left panel is for your editable notes; the right panel shows live voice transcription.
+  - Voice captions are automatically appended to the right panel during meetings.
 - See backend and frontend README files for more details.

 ---